nievemarieoropa-droid/Barangay-Automated-Financial-Reporting-System-BAFRS-/STYLE_GUIDE.md

 // Deduct total operational expenditures from verified collections to compute net cash position const totalRemainingBalance = currentRevenueSummary - runningExpenseTotal;

-Incorrect:

-JavaScript
-const totalRemainingBalance = currentRevenueSummary - runningExpenseTotal; // subtracts expense from revenue

 Block Documentation (/ ... */)
 Every custom-defined integration module, calculation engine, and internal database routing function must be introduced with a descriptive header block detailing inputs and expected outputs.

-JavaScript
-/**
- * Processes uploaded digital receipts and binds them to an expense log.
- * @param {File} receiptFile - The PDF or image file submitted by the user.
- * @param {number} trackingId - The specific ledger identification key.
- * @returns {boolean} Returns true if the file upload and database link are successful.
- */
-function attachDigitalReceipt(receiptFile, trackingId) {
-  // Logic goes here
-}

 4. Git Branch Naming Conventions
 To keep our version control system organized, branches must never use generic titles like test or updates.
 All branches must follow a distinct prefix-based naming structure.